Rockets, Nuclear Weapons and Flag Burning

 But we don't really go into a country, I guess, because we feel it's imperialistic or whatever, and try to give it a lot of money and

+nation-build or give it infrastructure.
 The Chinese are just the opposite.

 They don't have a lot of military bases all over the world, but they're everywhere.

-But it so far seems like it's more successful because
+They're not doing it out of philanthropy, but it so far seems like it's more successful because

 they have a hold in Latin America that they've never had before.
+And the Panama Canal, et cetera, et cetera, is under Chinese influence.

+We don't do that.
 We have troops around China,

-in Japan, in South Korea, but they don't have the same insidious effect of weakening China that this paradigm does.
+in Japan, in South Korea, but they don't have the same insidious effect of weakening China. that this paradigm does.

 And I don't think we've caught on to it yet.